vxnuaj/vxnuaj.life/projects/neurofocus.md

 With 4 EEG electrodes attatched (@ FP1, FP2, T5, T6), the Ganglion board collects raw EEG data.

-The pipeline filters the data using a bandstop butterworth filter between 58-62 Hz and a bandpass filter between 11-31 Hz.
+The pipeline filters the data using a bandstop butterworth filter between 58-62 Hz and a bandpass bessel filter between 11-31 Hz.

 The filtered data is then classified using Brainflow's pretrained machine learning model to output a focus score.